7flying/tebores/README.md

 		  return book_dict
   ```

-# Headless Selenium
+# Headless Firefox-Selenium

+If you don't want to use the Twitter API and Selenium opening the browser seems
+annoying, setup a headless version of Firefox-Selenium.

-TODO: explain how to use xvfb to use headless selenium
+TODO: explain how to use xvfb

 # Future